ricsanfre/pi-cluster/documentation/k3s_networking.md

 ## K3S networking default add-ons

-By default K3s install and configure basic Kubernetes networking packages
+By default K3s install and configure basic Kubernetes networking packages:

 - [Flannel](https://github.com/flannel-io/flannel) as Networking plugin, CNI (Container Networking Interface), for enabling pod communications
 - [CoreDNS](https://coredns.io/) providing cluster dns services
 - [Traefik](https://traefik.io/) as ingress controller

-Additionally it adds an embedded Service Load Balancer
 - [Klipper Load Balancer](https://github.com/k3s-io/klipper-lb) as embedded Service Load Balancer

+# Flannel as CNI

+TBD

+# Traefik as Ingress Controller

+Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
+It simplifies networking complexity while designing, deploying, and running applications.

+# Metal LB as Cluster Load Balancer

 Instead of using the embeded service load balancer that only comes with K3S, a more generic kubernetes load balancer like [Metal LB](https://metallb.universe.tf/) will be used.
 This load balancer can be used with almost any distribution of kubernetes.